The Shay: Rugby League

-In 1998 rugby league club Halifax sold their historic home ground Thrum Hall, which had been their home since 1886 for £1.5 million to the retail chain Asda and moved their base to the Shay.
+In 1998 rugby league club Halifax Blue Sox (now the Halifax Panthers) sold their historic home ground Thrum Hall, which had been their home since 1886, for £1.5 million to the retail chain Asda and moved to the Shay.

 There have been many top players for Halifax over the years, including internationals, tourists and overseas stars.
 The leading 36 of these are featured in a "Hall of Fame" in the Weavers Bar at the Shay Stadium.

-During 2011 as a result of pitch renovation work at the Kirklees Stadium in Huddersfield, Huddersfield RLFC played three home fixtures of Super League XVI at the Shay.
+During 2011, as a result of pitch renovation work at the Kirklees Stadium in Huddersfield, the Huddersfield Giants played three home fixtures of Super League XVI at the Shay.
+Subject to the completion of the purchase of the stadium by Ken Davy, it is planned for Huddersfield to temporarily occupy the Shay as their home stadium from 2026 onwards while a new stadium is built for the club.

 2013 Rugby League World Cup

 The Shay played host to a Group C game as part of the 2013 World Cup between Tonga and Italy.

 Structure

 North Stand

-The North Stand was completed first (before the South Stand), which enabled Halifax Town to return to the Football League when it won the Conference in 1998.
+The North Stand, a terraced stand, was completed first (before the South Stand), which enabled Halifax Town to return to the Football League when it won the Conference in 1998.
 The South Stand was completed within the next year.

 The stand is usually where away fans are housed.
-In recent times the stand hasn't been used as Halifax Town's opponents don't tend to bring a large following of supporters.
-For rugby league the stand is usually open.
-It is a terraced stand.
+In recent times the stand has been left been unused during Halifax Town matches due to low numbers of away fans travelling to the stadium.
+For rugby league, the stand is usually open.